Circumstantial vs. Direct Evidence in Wisconsin Criminal Cases

 How Criminal Defense Attorneys Challenge Evidence

-An experienced criminal defense attorney Wisconsin residents trust looks beyond the surface of the prosecution's case.
+An experienced criminal defense attorney looks beyond the surface of the prosecution's case.
 The best criminal defense attorney in Wisconsin will analyze whether the evidence is reliable, lawfully obtained, and interpreted fairly, ensuring every detail is examined for the strongest defense.

 Cross-Examining Witnesses

 Eyewitness testimony is often less reliable than it appears.
-An experienced criminal defense attorney will reveal inconsistencies in statements or highlight how stress and poor memory affect accuracy, ensuring the jury sees the limitations of such testimony.
+An experienced criminal defense attorney will reveal inconsistencies in statements or highlight how stress, bias and poor memory affect accuracy, ensuring the jury sees the limitations of such testimony.

 Suppressing Improper Evidence

 Evidence collected through illegal searches or other constitutional violations can be excluded from trial.
-A skilled criminal defense attorney Wisconsin residents trust will file motions to protect clients from these unfair practices, and the best criminal defense attorney in Wisconsin will fight to safeguard constitutional rights at every stage.
+A skilled criminal defense attorney will file motions to protect clients from these unfair practices, and the best criminal defense attorneys will fight to safeguard constitutional rights at every stage.

 Presenting Alternative Explanations

 Attorneys show jurors how circumstantial evidence might have innocent explanations.
-For example, fingerprints or digital records are often cited as examples of circumstantial evidence, yet they may point to ordinary contact rather than a crime.
-A skilled criminal defense attorney Wisconsin defendants trust works to highlight these alternative explanations and create the reasonable doubt that can change the outcome of a trial.
+For example, fingerprints or digital records are often cited as examples of circumstantial evidence, yet they may point to ordinary contact rather than involvement in a crime.
+A skilled criminal defense attorney works to highlight these alternative explanations and create reasonable doubt that can change the outcome of a trial.

 Every case is different, and understanding the evidence in your case requires an attorney who is willing to search through it all and know the best way to tell your side of the story.